-- Complete a separate Form I-134, Affidavit of Support, with supporting documents for each family member (including yourself, if you are a self-petitioner).
+- Complete a separate Form I-134, Declaration of Financial Support, with supporting documents for each family member (including yourself, if you are a self-petitioner).
 You may submit Form-134 affidavits from multiple sponsors to show there is sufficient income or financial resources to support each family member.

 - Note: If you are filing your Form I-131 with a request for humanitarian reinstatement, you only need to include Form I-864.
 You do not need to complete Form I-134;

 - If you are concurrently filing a request for humanitarian reinstatement with your Form I-131, or a request for humanitarian reinstatement because we denied a previous request, you must include a request by the principal beneficiary of the Form I-130 petition and include all supporting documents as described above; and

 - If you are a self-petitioner, include evidence that you are the son, daughter, brother or sister of the deceased Filipino veteran, and that relationship existed on or before May 9, 2016; that the deceased Filipino veteran had qualifying WWII military service, as noted above, and was living in the United States at the time of death; and that the veteran’s spouse is also deceased.

 Submitting Your Initial Application Packet

 You must file for all eligible relatives associated with the same approved Form I-130 at the same time so we can process them together.
 Mail everything in one package to the USCIS Chicago Lockbox:

 P.O.
 Box 8500

 Chicago, IL 60680-4120

 If you do not submit these applications together, it may affect our ability to determine eligibility, and we may deny all or some of the related applications.

 You cannot file your application through our online filing system at this time.